conortierney/pands-project/README.md

 **Importing the Dataset**

-The code reads in the Iris flower species dataset from the .csv file to a DataFrame fro analysis.
+The code reads in the Iris flower species dataset from the .csv file to a DataFrame for analysis.

 ```python
 iris_df = pd.read_csv('IrisDataset.csv')
 ```

+**Dataset Summary**

+The dataset analysis summary is saved in the repository as [Summary_Iris.txt](https://github.com/conortierney/pands-project/blob/main/Summary_Iris.txt)

 ***The program outputs the following:***